danielmason89/capstone-project-canadian-army-digital-nexus/README.md

 ## Canadian Army Digital Nexus - Capstone Project

-A governance application that enables people from across their organization at all levels to submit innovation ideas for subsequent prioritization and resourcing.
+A governance application that enables people from across an organization at all levels to submit innovation ideas for subsequent prioritization and resourcing.

 ## Needs:
  - internet-facing web applications, that’s mobile friendly
  - That is highly intuitive/user-friendly
- - Facilitate idea intake, transparent, and organisational-wide understanding of what is being submitted
+ - Facilitates idea intake, transparent, and organisational-wide understanding of what is being submitted
- - Provide the ability to offer feedback and ask questions to idea submittors
+ - Provides the ability to offer feedback and ask questions to idea submittors
  - Automatic scoring based on predefined criteria to output a prioritisation list

 This app is envisioned as a ui where lists of ideas are being used in subsequent steering committees.